Installing Python Packages¶

 Pros

-• Can be set to build “on top of” the central installation packages (not default behavior, use the --system-site-packages flag when creating)
+- Can be set to build “on top of” the central installation packages by using the

 Cons

-• Only installs packages available through PyPI, cannot install anaconda/conda-forge distributed packages or libraries
+- Only installs packages available through PyPI, cannot install conda distributed packages or libraries.

 You'll also see mention of mamba environments.
 Mamba and conda are nearly the same, however mamba has a different dependency solver.
 Mamba is often better and faster than conda at solving dependencies and picking packages, so we recommend using mamba whenever possible.

-First, load a conda or Anaconda module using the module load command.
+To create a new environment, first load the miniforge module using the module load command.
 See the page on Modules for more information on how to load modules.
-See Modules for Python above for information about specific modules for the system you are using.

-If you are using SuperCloud do not install miniconda or miniforge in your home directory.
-SuperCloud keeps up to date anaconda modules so installing your own is not necessary and will slow down your applications.
-See this Best Practices page on SuperCloud-Docs for more information.
+We discourage installing miniconda, miniforge, or anaconda in your home directory.
+Engaging keeps up to date miniforge modules so installing your own is not necessary and will take up space in your home directory and potentially slow down your applications.

-To create an environment you can use the mamba create or conda create command after loading your conda module:
+To create an environment you can use the mamba create or conda create command after loading the miniforge module:

 or, using conda:

 You can install additional packages by activating the environment and using the mamba install or conda install command.
-Again you would first load the appropriate module if it isn't already loaded:
+Again you would first load the miniforge module if it isn't already loaded:

 source activate my_env